amyreese/znc-push/README.md

 If you want to use ZNC versions before 1.0 (0.206 or older), you will need to check out the "legacy" branch in order to compile it correctly.

-ZNC Push was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
+ZNC Push was created by [Amethyst Reese](http://noswap.com) and designed to fill a personal need.
 It may not fit your use cases, but any and all feedback would be greatly appreciated.